 Whether traveling to the Pine Ridge Indian Reservation to report on a resurgence of the Lakota language, or meeting with Rapid City residents to share the story of hope the community finds in organizations that feed the hungry or mentor young boys, Kayla finds joy in telling peoples’ stories through the written word.

-A resident of Hermosa, where she lives with her husband and two toddlers, Kayla is currently working toward a Certificate in Christian Education through the Institute in Theology by Extension and she owns and directs a competitive clogging studio in Rapid City in the evenings.
+A resident of Rapid City, where she lives with her husband and four kids, Kayla teaches a theology course through the Institute in Theology by Extension and owns and directs a competitive clogging studio in the evenings.

 Rapid City, SD